ALCC01/sigil/README.md

 ### Removing an OTP generator
 You can banish it out of existence using `sigil otp remove <name>`.

+## License
+Sigil is distributed under the terms of the [Mozilla Public License, v.
+2.0][mpl].

+    Sigil - A password manager for the sneakernet Copyright (C) 2018 Alberto Coscia <inbox [-at-] albertocoscia [-dot-] me>

+    This Source Code is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the Mozilla Public License for more details.

 [pgp]: https://tools.ietf.org/html/rfc4880
 [travis]: https://travis-ci.com/ALCC01/sigil
 [travis-badge]: https://travis-ci.com/ALCC01/sigil.svg?token=VQqRdWniwWscxaAK7t7z&branch=master